-The official Examination Regulations can be downloaded from https://examregs.admin.ox.ac.uk.
+The official Examination Regulations can be downloaded from https://examregs.admin.ox.ac.uk/ Regulation?code=mosbcimmandsciecomp&srchYear=2024&srchTerm=1&year=2024&term=1.

 4.1 Feedback on Learning and Assessment

 Informal feedback on progress is provided during the first two terms via the marking of problem sheets and verbal feedback on group work in the modelling classes and case study meetings.
 In the third term you will be expected to present your dissertation project to the examiners and you will be provided with feedback afterwards.